View Document

 (2) This Policy seeks to ensure that procurement activities:

-2. take into account ethical, social and environmental considerations and provide opportunities for social enterprises and Indigenous-owned businesses.
+2. take into account ethical, social and environmental considerations and provide opportunities for social enterprises and Indigenous-owned businesses; and

 Top of Page